 Yves Klein

-The 1960s marked a period of innovation and accomplishment for Klein.
-In 1960, he signed the Manifesto of the Nouveaux Réalistes, positioning himself as a radical figure for the Zero Group, which aimed to transcend the subjectivism of informal art and the conventions of museum tradition.
-That same year, he exhibited at Galerie Rive Droite in Paris, Leo Castelli’s in New York, and Dawn Gallery in Los Angeles.
-Additionally, in 1961, the Museum Haus Lange in Krefeld hosted his first institutional retrospective while Klein embarked on experiments with Fire paintings.
-Visiting the Centre d’Essais du Gaz de France in Plaine-Saint-Denis, he created these spiritual works using a flamethrower, revealing the presence of absence.
+The 1960s also opened with new works and achievements.
+In 1960, Klein was one of the signatories of the Nouveaux Réalistes manifesto and simultaneously became a radical role model for the Zero Group, which had formed a few years earlier in Düsseldorf.
+The group aimed to go beyond the subjectivism of Art Informel and the conventionalism of museum traditions.
+That same year, he exhibited at Galerie Rive Droite in Paris and at Leo Castelli Gallery in New York, and the following year at the Dawn Gallery in Los Angeles.
+Also in 1961, the Museum Haus Lange in Krefeld held the first institutional retrospective dedicated to him.
+Around the same time, he began experimenting with Fire Paintings.

 Selected bibliography